 Disparate sets of windows were made in various styles over more than a century by studios in London, Bristol, Leeds and Lancaster in England, as well as in Toronto and even in Vancouver.
 Artistic power is limited to the two largest windows: the huge “White Window” depicting the Crucifixion, and the fine Ascension of Christ window by N.T.
 Lyon behind the altar.

 It seems as if the Glass Committees kept trying for a “better-than-the-last-one” new commission, with limited success.
 Here you will see the most ordinary examples of 19th century English religious art, straight out of an illustrated Children’s Bible.

-The lurid portrayal of Mary Magdalene as a blonde prostitute is both demeaning and unhistorical.
+The portrayal of Mary Magdalene as a blonde prostitute is both demeaning and unhistorical.

-We have placed more successful recent Christ Church windows in adjacent locations: the valiant Naval Memorials of several wars; and the modernist Tree of Life, by the Musqueam artist Susan Point, certainly the finest window in the church.
+We have placed more recent Christ Church windows in two other site sections: the Naval Memorials of several wars; and the modernist Tree of Life, by the Musqueam artist Susan Point, perhaps the finest window in the church.